odestry/adastra/packages/adastra-cli/README.md

 | `adastra check`   | Run theme check to lint the theme                                     |
 | `adastra --help`  | Get help using the Adastra CLI                                        |

+## Special Thanks

+This Adastra cli was inspired by [Shopify Theme CLI](https://github.com/Shopify/cli) made by the Shopify team.

 ## Want to learn more?

 Feel free to check [our documentation](https://docs.blanklob.com) or jump into our [Discord server](https://help.blanklob.com).